 MOMENTUM: “No Labels stands apart not as a third party, but rather is a movement advocating a shift in focus and intention away from infighting and demagoguery, to civil discourse that is framed by critical thinking.
 Until now, there have been no political movements in this country based on cooperative, constructive, problem-solving governance,” writes No Labels supporter David Nevins.
 The momentum for problem solving is building: David Nevins for The Huffington Post: Putting Country Before Party

-, saying: “We simply can’t afford the partisanship that’s slowing Congress.
+PRESIDENT CLINTON: The former president voiced his support for No Labels in a video that aired at the Meeting to Make America Work!, saying: “We simply can’t afford the partisanship that’s slowing Congress.
 That’s why I’m grateful for the work No Labels is doing, to increase constructive dialogue and ensure that we can build a stronger America.”
 Click here to watch the video.

 WORKING ACROSS THE AISLE: A group of six senators — three Republican, three Democrat — is working together to come up with a plan for immigration reform.
 The White House has made immigration reform a top priority, and Congress is responding.
 It won’t be easy to find a solution that both parties can agree on, but working together is the best way to start: Rosalind S. Helderman and David Nakamura for The Washington Post: Senators nearing agreement on broad immigration reform proposal

 IT’S COMMON SENSE: Congress needs incentive to get its work done — just like a regular person who works for a living.
 “That’s why “No Budget, No Pay” is a move in the right direction.
 Why should Americans pay for a Congress that’s dysfunctional?
 If congressmen had their own skin in the game, they would have more incentive to get to work.”
 Savannah Morning News: Common-sense rule: No work, no pay